Befaco/VCMC/README.md

 ## Uploading the firmware from hex file

+If you are updating your module from a previous version, data structure will not be compatible and you will loose all saved data.

 - Get latest firmware file from Bin folder.

 - Install Teensy uploader app found [here](https://www.pjrc.com/teensy/loader.html)